The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Her critically acclaimed debut feature, The Arbor (2010) has won several awards including Best New Documentary Filmmaker at Tribeca Film Festival New York, Best Newcomer and Sutherland Awards at The London Film Festival, Douglas Hickox Award at British Independent Film Awards, The Guardian First Film Award, Best Screenplay at the London Evening Standard Film Awards, the Sheffield Documentary Film Festival Innovation Award and the Jean Vigo Award for Best Direction at Punto de Vista International Documentary Film Festival.
 She was nominated for the BAFTA Outstanding Debut Award in February 2011.
 The Arbor was released in cinemas across the UK in 2010 and will open in cinemas in USA in April 2011.
 The Arbor was one of four projects awarded a commission through the prestigious Artangel OPEN.
 Barnard is one of the winners of the Paul Hamlyn Award for Artists.

-Barnard is a Reader in the Film Studies Department and Director of Undergraduate Studies for Film.back to top
+Barnard is a Reader in the Film Studies Department.back to top

 Clio's site specific artwork, Plotlands (2008) was commissioned by The Whitstable Biennale and exhibited the same year.
 Her film Dark Glass (2006), was exhibited widely including screenings at Tate Britain and Museum of Modern Art in New York.
 Her film/video installation Road Race, was exhibited at Platform Gallery, London 2005.
 Hermaphrodite Bikini was included in a retrospective exhibition at Tate Britain, A Century of Artists' Film and Video.
 Previous films have screened at many international film festivals including: Flood, in competition at Berlin FF and broadcast on Channel 4.
 Lambeth Marsh showed at Tate Britain, was released theatrically and broadcast on Channel 4; Random Acts of Intimacy (BFI New Directors '98) received a Special Jury mention at Edinburgh Film Festival 1998, was released theatrically and screened on Channel Four.
 She graduated with a first class (B.A.
 Hons) with distinction in Fine Art and received a post-graduate diploma in Electronic Imaging with her video Dirt and Science, which toured internationally as part of the ICA Biennial of Independent Film & Video, curated by Tilda Swinton.
 (1988)